 Once you’ve found an attorney, make sure to discuss your case and decide when you want to file a lawsuit.
 Your lawyer will work with you to build a strong case and make sure that your rights are protected.

 Have You Been in a Pedestrian Accident in Florida?
 Call Anidjar & Levine!

 If you have been injured by a driver in a pedestrian accident in Florida, the personal injury lawyers at Anidjar & Levine can help.
 We have a highly experienced legal team ready to fight for you and help you get the compensation you deserve.

 The sooner you call our office, the sooner we can review your case and get started.
 We understand that every case is unique, which is why our clients get individualized attention.

 In an accident?
 The Law Offices of Anidjar & Levine Can Help.

-Our injury attorneys assist people in Florida who have been injured in traffic accidents caused by negligent drivers, road rage, and more.
+Our injury attorneys assist people in Florida who have been injured in a Fort Lauderdale car accident caused by negligent drivers, road rage, and more.
 Contact us today to explore your legal options and determine if you qualify for financial compensation.
 You may be able to collect compensation for medical bills, loss of wages, disability, and other losses related to your injuries.

 Call the Law Firm of Anidjar & Levine at 1-888-816-9520 for a free consultation.